Economy of Mauritius: Overview

 In 1961, Professor James Meade painted a bleak picture of the economic prospects of Mauritius, which then had a population of 650,000.
 All the disadvantages associated with smallness of island states weighed heavily in his conviction that Mauritius was caught in a Malthusian trap and, therefore, if economic progress could at all be achieved, it would be to a very limited extent.
 Since independence in 1968, Mauritius has developed from a low-income, agriculturally based economy to an upper-middle income diversified economy with growing industrial, financial, ICT and tourist sectors.
 For most of the period, annual growth has been roughly 4%.
-This compares very favorably with other sub-Saharan African countries and is largely due to sustained progress in economic conditions; between 1977 and 2008, growth averaged 4.6% compared with a 2.9% average in sub-Saharan Africa.
+This compares very favourably with other sub-Saharan African countries and is largely due to sustained progress in economic conditions; between 1977 and 2008, growth averaged 4.6% compared with a 2.9% average in sub-Saharan Africa.
 Also important is that it has achieved what few fast growing economies achieve, a more equitable income distribution and inequality (as measured by the Gini coefficient) fell from 45.7 to 38.9 between 1980 and 2006.
 This remarkable achievement has been reflected in increased life expectancy, lowered infant mortality, and a much-improved infrastructure.
 Sugarcane is grown on about 90% of the cultivated land area and accounts for 25% of export earnings.
-The government's development strategy centers on expanding local financial institutions and building a domestic information telecommunications industry.
+The government's development strategy centres on expanding local financial institutions and building a domestic information telecommunications industry.
 Mauritius has attracted more than 9,000 offshore entities, many aimed at commerce in India and South Africa, and investment in the banking sector alone has reached over $1 billion.
 Mauritius, with its strong textile sector, has been well poised to take advantage of the Africa Growth and Opportunity Act (AGOA).